planttheidea/moize/README.md

 memoized(object); // 'bar'
 ```

+#### serializeFunctions

-**serializeFunctions** *defaults to false*
+*defaults to false*

 By setting this option to `true`, a [custom replacer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) will be used to ensure functions are included in the key serialization.
-This is especially beneficial when caching functional `React` components, as interactivity functions as part of props will now be included in the unique key structure (in fact, this is exactly how `moize.react` works!).
+This is especially beneficial when caching functional `React` components, as interactivity functions as part of props will now be included in the unique key structure (in fact, this is exactly how `moize.react` works).
 Please note that this will decrease performance of this specific function between 10-25% depending on environment.

 ```javascript
 const FunctionalComponent = ({onClickFoo}) => {